abdulhaim/submission_har/README.md

 # ICML 2026 Evaluation Results

-> **Note to reviewers:** This page contains supplementary material for the ICML rebuttal. **Section A** presents the four main result figures; **Section B** contains the full per-task, per-opponent evaluation tables.
-All models are fine-tuned from Qwen3-4B-Thinking-2507 with a shared SFT backbone.

----

 ## Section A — Figures

 ### Figure 1.
 Trained Agent Reward by Task and Training Method